 How is net art keeping up with the internet, in terms of visuals, ubiquity of handheld devices, connectivity, etc?

 Net art has traditionally been about the desktop experience but artists have been creating on mobile for years, and now VR interfaces are also becoming attractive platforms.
-The early aesthetics, techniques, and concepts that characterised net art will always be part of its DNA, but artists who embrace the internet as a medium are now creating work as varied as art websites, data aggregation and visualisation, social media performances, interactive fiction, browser extensions, ebooks, multimedia mixtapes, games, and a blurring of digital and analog tools.
+The early aesthetics, techniques, and concepts that characterised net art will always be part of its DNA, but artists who embrace the internet as a medium are now creating work as varied as art websites, data aggregation and visualization, social media performances, interactive fiction, browser extensions, ebooks, multimedia mixtapes, games, and a blurring of digital and analog tools.
 It's a place for creation, display, and distribution.

 Which artists should we be watching on NewHive?

 There are so many incredible artists on NewHive, but lately I've been following Betina Barbieri, Emily Gaynor, Bryce Grates, Romy Durrant, Daniel Toumine, Katie Foster, and Phoebe Jordan-Reilly.
-Teachers are starting to incorporate NewHive into their curriculums, so sometimes there'll be a flood of pages that are all related to some obscure subject, like when a teacher from Stanford University asked her students to create dating profiles, or ruminate on the avant-garde.
+Teachers are starting to incorporate NewHive into their curriculums, so sometimes there'll be a flood of pages that are all related to some obscure subject, like when a teacher from Stanford University asked her students to create dating profiles or ruminate on the avant-garde.
 It's always a surprise when I open up my browser.